ashgupta1971/DualBootLinuxMint/dual-boot-without-encryption.md

 and Linux Mint system, without disk encryption, from start to finish.

-It assumes the
+Here are the assumptions about your system that this document
+makes:

-storage device being used is 1 TB in size and may contain existing partitions and data in MBR format (not UEFI).
+* The storage device being used is 1 TB in size.
-This device will be completely erased and a fresh install of Windows 10 and Linux Mint will be performed (again, in MBR format not UEFI).
+* The storage device will be completely erased and a fresh install of Windows 10 and Linux Mint will be performed.
+* The storage device is in MBR format (not UEFI) and will be kept that way.
+* There may be an existing instance of Windows 10 installed along with data that needs to be preserved.
+* You have Norton Security installed and this product needs to be deactivated and reinstalled after the fresh install of Windows 10.
+* You have Oracle Virtualbox installed along with one or more virtual machines which need to be preserved.
+* Your primary day-to-day operating system will be Linux Mint not Windows 10 (the space alloted to the two operating systems reflects this assumption).
+* Both the Windows 10 partition and Linux Mint partitions will be left unencrypted.

 It doesn't matter which version of Windows 10
 (32-bit, 64-bit, Home, Professional) or Linux Mint you plan on installing.

-Also, it is assumed Linux Mint will be your primary day-to-day operating system, not Windows 10.
-Otherwise you may want to increase the amount of hard disk space allocated to Windows and decrease that allocated to Linux Mint.
+This document also shows how to install several useful applications and utilities under Windows 10 and Linux Mint.
+You can skip those that do not interest you.

-All the steps shown assume you are working within a Linux environment as root (ie. a live CD).
+All the steps shown below assume you are working within a Linux environment as root (ie. a live CD).

 ## Outline of Steps